 - vi.
 Side walls of buildings may be painted with murals advertising a business contained within said building providing that such murals are approved by the Historic Preservation Commission. - vii.
 Pylons or other free-standing business signs are permitted only when replacing other existing free-standing signs.
 Said signs shall not exceed forty (40) square feet, five (5) feet in height, and eight (8) feet in width.
 Furthermore, said signs shall be supported by brick or stone bases having a width at least as wide as the sign it supports. - viii.
-Neon window signs may be only on first stories.
+Neon window signs may be only on first and in the case of second level businesses, second stories.
 Window signs on all stories may be painted or etched glass.
 Visibility into commercial establishments shall not be obscured by opaque signage or window advertisements. - ix.
-Parking and directional signage shall be unobtrusively located.
+Parking and directional signage shall be unobtrusively located. - x.
+Temporary signs shall be replaced with permanent signs within four months of occupancy.

-Signage shall be designed to complement the architectural features of the buildings it is on, and such signage shall be consistent with respect to size, scale, material, and design of such buildings.
+Signage shall be designed to complement the architectural features of the buildings it is on, and such signage shall be consistent_compatible with respect to size, scale, material, color_and design of such buildings.
 Signs may be lit by duck/gooseneck lamps, and back/silhouette lighting.
 Individual sign lettering shall be a maximum of 15 inches in height.
 Appropriate locations for signage within traditional storefronts includes at lintels which separate storefronts from the upper floors, the space above the transoms in the storefronts, and the windows.

-- 11. Awnings.
+- 42.11.
+Awnings.
 Awnings shall be of canvas and similar fabrics, fixed metal, or similar materials.
-Internally lit awnings and canopies that emit light through the awning or canopy material are prohibited. - 12.
+Internally lit awnings and canopies that emit light through the awning or canopy material are prohibited. - 13.12.
 Lighting.
 Building facades facing a public R.O.W. shall be illuminated for safety and aesthetics.
 Lighting shall be designed to avoid producing glare in the public R.O.W.
-Light spillage onto adjacent residential properties shall be minimized by cutoff luminaires. - 13.
+Light spillage onto adjacent residential properties shall be minimized by cutoff luminaires. - 44.13.
 Building Numbering.
 Building numbering shall be located above or beside primary entrances of building.
 Numbering shall be clearly visible from sidewalks.
-All numbering shall be 6 inches in height. - 14.
+All numbering shall be 6 inches in height. - 15.14.
 Dumpsters, Loading Areas and Mechanical Electrical and Plumbing Features shall be screened so as not to be visible from any public plaza, outdoor dining area, public R.O.W., or residential area.
 All dumpsters shall be located behind buildings and shall be enclosed by opaque fences or walls made of stone, brick, wood, or stucco; and these enclosures shall have opaque gates.

-15. Rooftop Mechanical features shall be set at least ten (10) feet from the edges of roofs and screened vertically from view through use of parapet walls or similar features.
-Additionally, all such features greater than five (5) feet in height shall be set a least twenty (20) feet behind front building façades.
+46.15.
+Rooftop Mechanical features shall be set at least ten (10) feet from the edges of roofs and screened vertically from view through use of parapet walls or similar features.
+Additionally, all such features greater than five (5) feet in height shall be set act least twenty (20) feet behind front building façades.